Rbbt-Images/rbbt-docker-translation/README.md

-# rbbt-docker-system
+# rbbt-docker-translation
-Image prepared for the instalation of rbbt

-This image would be used to build rbbt-basic
+Image with rbbt (from rbbt-basic) and the Translation workflow bootstrapped